What is a personal loan?

 Benefits of personal loans

-• Ease the debt load: Consolidating several debts into a personal loan makes repayment manageable and can help you get out of debt in less time.
+- Ease the debt load: Consolidating several debts into a single personal loan can make repayment more manageable and help you get out of debt in less time.

 Risks of personal loans

-1. More stringent eligibility requirements: You will need a good to excellent credit score, verifiable income and low debt-to-income (DTI) ratio.
+- More stringent eligibility requirements: Most personal loans require a good to excellent credit score (or a FICO score of 670 to 850), verifiable income and low debt-to-income ratio.

-2. Missed payments costly: Unlike credit cards, there is no minimum payment option.
+- Missed payments are costly: Unlike credit cards, there’s no minimum payment option.
 Instead, you must make the full monthly payment on time or risk receiving a high penalty fee and a hit to your credit score.

-3. Increased debt load: If you are using a personal loan to consolidate your debt, then you aren’t adding to your debt.
-However, if you are using a personal loan to cover wedding or remodeling costs, you are adding a costly debt bill to your budget.
+- Increased debt load: If you use a personal loan to cover wedding or remodeling costs, you’re adding a costly debt bill to your budget.

 How to qualify for a personal loan

 Lenders typically look closely at your financial situation when deciding whether to approve your application for a personal loan.
-Your credit rating has a direct effect on your loan's APR, which is the annual cost of the loan, including interest and fees, expressed as a percentage of the amount borrowed.
+Your credit history and score have a direct effect on the APR you’ll receive.

 Required personal loan documents